sonu4312/Shortify-url-shortner/README.md

-Here's a concise README for your "shortify" project:

----

 # Shortify

 **Shortify** is a modern URL shortener web application that not only shortens URLs but also generates QR codes and provides real-time analytics for tracking URL performance.